mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

 # Create and deploy the ping sample app

-1. Copy and paste the following JSON settings to create the sample app definition for the `ping` service in, and save, the `ping.json` file:
+1. Copy and paste the following JSON settings to create the sample app definition for the `ping` service in, and save the `ping.json` file:

     ```json
     {